SYK-08/nuttx/README.md

   compiler to generate code for your target CPU.
 For each board, configuration, there is a `README.txt` file (at `boards/<arch-name>/<chip-name>/<board-name>/README.txt`).
-  That README file contains suggestions and information about appropriate tools and development environments for use with your board.
+  That README file contains suggestions and information about the appropriate tools and development environments for use with your board.

   In any case, the PATH environment variable will need to be updated to